Skip to main content

 Understand how Author's Forge stores your writing as plain Markdown files you own and control.

-Here's something important: your writing is stored as plain Markdown files on your computer.
+Here's something important, and it's one of the things that makes Author's Forge fundamentally different from most writing apps: your writing is stored as plain Markdown files on your computer.

 What This Means for You

 3. Future-proof: Markdown has been around for decades and isn't going anywhere.
-Your great-grandchildren could read these files.
+Your great-grandchildren could read these files on whatever computers exist then, because plain text is the most durable digital format there is.

-4. Version control friendly: If you use Git, your entire library works beautifully with version control.
+4. Version control friendly: If you use Git, your entire library works beautifully with version control—you can track every revision, branch experimental drafts, and roll back changes with confidence.

 Finding Your Files

 Want to see your files on disk?
-Go to the Help menu and click "Show Library in Files" to open your library in Finder (Mac) or File Explorer (Windows).
+Go to the Help menu and click "Show Library in Files" to open your library in Finder (Mac) or File Explorer (Windows/Linux).

 Your library structure looks like this: